How much of MYST can you run on a 4k 16k Atari 2600 cartridge?

 This product is not official and is not endorsed by Cyan.

-limit the compressed image to 256 bytes, which means I sometimes have
+to 256 compressed bytes, which means I sometimes have

 to simplify the graphics to fit.
 Each scene has an asymmetric playfield.